-If you’re looking for a smartphone that represents the very best Android experience, you rarely need to look further than Google’s own Pixel phones.
-The Pixel 2 range comes complete with the latest improvements to the Android experience, Android 8.1 Oreo, Daydream VR, and the powerful Snapdragon 835 processor.
+If you’re looking for a smartphone that represents the very best Android experience, look no further than Google’s own Pixel phones.
+While it’s no longer the king of Google’s mobile hill, the Pixel 2 range comes with the latest improvements to the Android experience: Android 9.0 Pie, Daydream VR, and the powerful Snapdragon 835 processor.
 It’s not a bad looker either — the glass strip from the original Pixel phones has returned, and the rest of the phone is clad in an attractive unibody metal shell.

-Of course you want to protect those good looks.
-A smartphone’s lifespan is anywhere above two years, and it’s best to keep your phone looking as good as the day you bought it with a protective case that will keep it safe from dirt and scratches, and insulate it from sudden shocks like drops and bumps.
+Of course, you’ll want to protect those good looks.
+A smartphone’s life span is anywhere above two years, and it’s best to keep your phone looking as good as the day you bought it with a protective case that will keep it safe from dirt and scratches, and insulate it from sudden shocks like drops and bumps.
 But choosing a case can be a complicated affair — do you want a slim, sleek gel case or an executive-style leather wallet?
 Ultra-protection against drops, or something with a little more style?
-The right pick can be hard to find — and that’s why we’ve put together a list of the best Google Pixel 2 cases that you can buy to keep your phone protected.
+The right pick can be hard to make — and that’s why we’ve put together a list of the best Google Pixel 2 cases that are sure to keep your phone protected.

 The Pixel 2 is a sleek and beautiful piece of technology, and if you just don’t feel right covering it with so much plastic, then you might be interested in Peel’s super-thin case.
 Peel has a minimalist philosophy, so it’s crucial to the design of the case that you forget it’s there, and it’s easy to do so.
 The 0.35mm-thin material is almost transparent and shows through Google’s branding easily — while displaying none of Peel’s own.
 Being so thin, it’s not going to offer any meaningful protection against drops, but it will help resist scratches against the phone’s casing and keep it looking as good as new.
 It’s a great case for someone who doesn’t really like cases.